entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - The coding of *Qujingodus* is ?.

 217. Extracleithrum: without anteroventral canal (0), with anteroventral canal (1).
-Character 217 is linked with character 216.
+Character 217 is linked with Character 216.
 > Clement *et al.* (2024), Character 217.

 > - Character XX in 'early gnathostome phylogeny dataset'.